calimarkus/USTaxCalculator/README.md

 # USTaxCalculator

-What started as a small swift script to better understand some numbers of my taxes ended up becoming more and more flexible and generic.
+What started as a small swift script to better understand some numbers of my taxes ended up becoming more and more generic.
 Thus I figured I clean it up a bit and publish it for anyone to play around with.
-The code contains links to the sources of all tax rates etc. in code comments.
+It now is a mac app with a UI both entering and consuming tax data.
+The code has code comments with links to the sources of all tax rates etc.

 ## Disclaimers ⚠️